Fundacio-i2CAT/rinasense/README.md

 * **feature dev branches**: each feature is developed in a dedicated branch, and merged into *dev* when they are ready.

-To develop a new feature or a fix for a bug, the workflow is the following:
+To develop a new feature or a fix for a bug, the workflow is the following (as a prerequisite you must fork the main rinasense repo):

 1. Create an issue summarising the work to be done (https://github.com/Fundacio-i2CAT/rinasense/issues/new/choose).
 Assign it to someone and add one or more labels.